Many insects belonging to the order the Orthoptera can be readily identified

 Lifecycle of a locust

 Locusts undergo incomplete or direct metamorphosis.
-Unlike in insects such butterflies or moths, there is no pupal stage.
+Unlike in insects such butterflies or moths, there is no pupal stage and juveniles are similar in appearance to adults.

 Locust eggs are laid in the soil.
 The female drills a hole into the ground using the ovipositor at the tip of the abdomen and lays a 'pod' of eggs which is sealed with froth.
 The froth helps to protect the eggs from desiccation, disease and predation.